LaiLaK918/general_utils/README.md

 - Execution timing decorators for sync & async functions with automatic call‑site resolution.
 - Safe environment variable accessor that validates presence & non‑empty values.
 - Lightweight, no framework lock‑in—import only what you need.
+- OpenTelemetry tracing support for instrumenting code with spans.

 ## 🧩 Install